-- Conduct two procurement events in 2023, one in the Spring and one in the Fall. - For the 2023-2024 Delivery Year, no change to what was approved in the 2022 Procurement Plan.
-That is, to procure up to 50% of the forecasted capacity requirements through an RFP administered by the IPA in Fall, 2022, and procure the remaining balance through the MISO PRA scheduled for April of 2023.
-No additional procurements of capacity for the 2023-2024 Delivery Year will be needed. - For the 2024-2025 Delivery Year, up to 25% of the forecasted capacity requirements will be procured through an RFP administered by the IPA in Fall, 2022, as outlined in the 2022 Procurement Plan. - For the 2024-2025 and 2025-2026 Delivery Years, the IPA proposes to procure capacity requirements through its two 2023 capacity procurement events, resulting in hedging at the following levels: - At the conclusion of the Spring 2023 procurement event, the target cumulative capacity hedges in Ameren Illinois portfolio of Zonal Resource Credits ("ZRCs") should be as follows: - For the 2024-2025 Delivery Year, the target cumulative hedges should be no more than 50% of the capacity requirements. - For the 2025-2026 Delivery Year, the target cumulative hedges should be no more than 12.5% of the capacity requirements. - At the conclusion of the Fall 2023 procurement event, the target cumulative capacity hedges in Ameren Illinois portfolio of Zonal Resource Credits ("ZRCs") should be as follows: - For the 2024-2025 Delivery Year, the target cumulative hedges should be no more than 75% of the capacity requirements. - For the 2025-2026 Delivery Year, the target cumulative hedges should be no more than 25% of the capacity requirements. - Procure the remaining balance of the 2024-2025 Delivery Year capacity requirements through the MISO PRA scheduled for April of 2024.
+- Conduct three procurement events in 2023, one in Early 2023 to make up for the cancelled Fall 2022 procurement, one in the Spring, and one in the Fall. - For the 2023-2024 Delivery Year, no change to the procurement target from what was approved in the 2022 Procurement Plan.
+That is, to procure up to 50% of the forecasted capacity requirements through an RFP administered by the IPA in Early 2023 and procure the remaining balance through the MISO PRA scheduled for April of 2023. - For the 2024-2025 and 2025-2026 Delivery Years, the IPA proposes to procure capacity requirements through its two 2023 capacity procurement events, resulting in hedging at the following levels: - At the conclusion of the Spring 2023 procurement event, the target cumulative capacity hedges in Ameren Illinois portfolio of Zonal Resource Credits ("ZRCs") should be as follows: - For the 2024-2025 Delivery Year, the target cumulative hedges should be no more than 50% of the capacity requirements. - For the 2025-2026 Delivery Year, the target cumulative hedges should be no more than 12.5% of the capacity requirements. - At the conclusion of the Fall 2023 procurement event, the target cumulative capacity hedges in Ameren Illinois portfolio of Zonal Resource Credits ("ZRCs") should be as follows: - For the 2024-2025 Delivery Year, the target cumulative hedges should be no more than 75% of the capacity requirements. - For the 2025-2026 Delivery Year, the target cumulative hedges should be no more than 25% of the capacity requirements.

+- Procure the remaining balance of the 2024-2025 Delivery Year capacity requirements through the MISO PRA scheduled for April of 2024.
 No additional procurements of capacity for the 2024-2025 Delivery Year will be needed. - Procure the remaining balance of the 2025-2026 Delivery Year capacity requirements in the MISO PRA and/or additional procurement events to be determined in the 2024 Procurement Plan.